mooscaliaproject/pymoode/README.md

 ## Crowding Metrics
 - **Crowding Distance** (*'cd'*): Proposed by Deb et al. (2002) in NSGA-II.
 Imported from *pymoo*.
-- **Pruned Crowding Distance** (*'pruned-cd'* or *'pcd'*): Proposed by Kukkonen & Deb (2006a) it recursively recalculates crowding distances as removes individuals from a population to improve diversity.
+- **Pruning Crowding Distance** (*'pruning-cd'* or *'pcd'*): Proposed by Kukkonen & Deb (2006a), it recursively recalculates crowding distances as removes individuals from a population to improve diversity.
 - ***M*-Nearest Neighbors** (*'mnn'*): Proposed by Kukkonen & Deb (2006b) in an extension of GDE3 to many-objective problems.
 - **2-Nearest Neighbors** (*'2nn'*): Also proposed by Kukkonen & Deb (2006b), it is a variant of M-Nearest Neighbors in which the number of neighbors is two.
 - **Crowding Entropy** (*'ce'*): Proposed by Wang et al. (2010) in MOSADE.